The Justice Department Is Struggling To Bring Capitol Riot Cases To Trial: Here's Why

 Three categories of defendants

 The Justice Department has created a kind of framework for prosecutions, dividing the Jan.
 6 defendants into three categories.
-The first includes people like Ianni who went inside the Capitol, and allegedly walked around and aren't charged with property damage or assaulting police.
+The first includes people such as Ianni who went inside the Capitol and allegedly walked around but aren't charged with property damage or assaulting police.

-The shorthand used to describe these people (both among some Justice Department insiders and defense attorneys) is "the tourist cases" — a nickname derived from the words of Rep. Andrew Clyde who rather infamously said, "if you didn't know the TV footage was a video from January the 6, you would actually think it was a normal tourist visit."
+The shorthand used to describe these people (both among some Justice Department insiders and defense attorneys) is "the tourist cases" — a nickname derived from the words of Rep. Andrew Clyde, R-Ga., who rather infamously said, "If you didn't know the TV footage was a video from Jan.
+6, you would actually think it was a normal tourist visit."

 The second category of defendants includes those who broke into the Capitol, damaged property and attempted to stop the certification of the 2020 election.
-They are facing charges of civil disorder and assault and include people like Tampa crane operator Paul Allard Hodgkins, 38.
-He was seen carrying a red-and-white "Trump 2020" flag into the well of the Senate while others stood over the vice president's abandoned chair.
+They are facing charges of civil disorder and assault and include people such as Tampa crane operator Paul Allard Hodgkins, 38.
+He was seen carrying a red-and-white "Trump 2020" flag into the well of the Senate, while others stood over the vice president's abandoned chair.

 Hodgkins pleaded guilty in June to one count of obstructing an official proceeding, which carries a maximum sentence of 20 years in prison.
-Prosecutors asked for eighteen months.
-Earlier this month, U.S. District Judge Randolph D. Moss sentenced him to somewhat less than that: eight months because, the judge said, he pleaded guilty early and seemed remorseful about what he had done.
+Prosecutors asked for 18 months.
+This month, U.S. District Judge Randolph D. Moss sentenced him to somewhat less than that: eight months because, the judge said, he pleaded guilty early and seemed remorseful about what he had done.
 Some two dozen others have also pleaded guilty in recent weeks.

 And finally there is a category that prosecutors have yet to define precisely.
-These are the people investigators believe are connected to right-wing extremist groups like the Proud Boys, Oath Keepers, and Three Percenters.
+These are the people investigators believe are connected to right-wing extremist groups such as the Proud Boys, Oath Keepers and Three Percenters.
 Officials are investigating whether or not there is hard evidence that shows the assault was planned in advance.
 Illuminating that would go a long way toward clarifying what actually took place that day.

 Super Happy Fun America

-Despite its jovial name, Super Happy Fun America is more complicated than that.
+Super Happy Fun America is more complicated than its jovial name would suggest.
 It has ties to far-right extremists and a handful of its members, in addition to Ianni, are facing charges related to Jan.
 6.

 Before the Capitol riot, the group's greatest claim to fame was organizing the 2019 Straight Rights Parade in Boston.
 Ianni told me that the organizers thought straight people deserved a parade just like gay people did.
 The point wasn't anti-gay, she said, although a lot of people saw it that way.

-Perhaps that's because a right-wing extremist group called the Proud Boys provided security for the event and one of the parade's headliners was Milo Yiannopolos, who is known for his racist and misogynist rants.
+Perhaps that's because a right-wing extremist group called the Proud Boys provided security for the event, and one of the parade's headliners was Milo Yiannopoulos, who is known for his racist and misogynist rants.
 "It wasn't anti-anything," Ianni maintains.
 "We said if you love liberty you can march in our parade."

-And while the group claims to be just calling out political correctness and poking fun at the left, people who track the group say it has become a gateway for more extremist groups because it helps normalize radical ideas.
+And while the group claims to be just calling out political correctness and poking fun at the left, people who track the group say it has become a gateway for more extremist organizations because it helps normalize radical ideas.
 Super Happy Fun America denies this.
-Ianni, a Natick Town Meeting member, told me they're just fighting to preserve the U.S. Constitution.
+Ianni, a Natick Town Meeting member, said the group is just fighting to preserve the U.S. Constitution.

-In 2020, COVID restrictions and the election became hot button issues for the group and its followers.
+In 2020, COVID-19 restrictions and the election became hot-button issues for the group and its followers.
 Despite the evidence, Ianni still believes the election was stolen and that the people who descended on the Capitol that day were just trying to hold Congress to account.

 "This whole thing about insurrection is a bunch of BS," Ianni said.
 "There was no insurrection.
 It was an act of civil disobedience.
-It was a walk through by people taking selfies.
-It was a symbolic walk through... that was 97 percent of the people."
+It was a walk-through by people taking selfies.
+It was a symbolic- walk through. ...
+That was 97% of the people."

-According to NPR's Capitol Riot database, about 20 percent of the people charged committed acts of violence.
+According to NPR's U.S. Capitol riot database, about 20% of the people charged are accused of committing acts of violence.

 A prosecution memo

-Back in the Spring, the Justice Department in Washington, D.C., sent a memo to department lawyers setting out a strategy for the prosecution of the Jan.
+Back in the spring, the Justice Department in Washington sent a memo to department lawyers setting out a strategy for the prosecution of the Jan.
 6 cases.
 The memo, some of which was read to NPR, asked officials, among other things, to develop a kind of continuum of culpability.

 The idea was to develop a matrix that would allow prosecutors to charge the hundreds of people who breached the Capitol building in a more systematic way.
-If someone broke through a police line to enter the Capitol how might they be charged differently than someone, like Ianni for example, who is not accused of participating in any violence.
+If someone broke through a police line to enter the Capitol how might they be charged differently than someone, such as Ianni for example, who is not accused of participating in any violence?

 These kinds of prosecution memos aren't unusual.
 They are meant to set legal priorities for the nation.
 In May 2017, President Trump's first Attorney General, Jeff Sessions, wrote a short memo calling for a resumption of mandatory minimum sentences, instructing prosecutors to pursue the harshest possible charges.
 Before that, a prosecution memo during the Obama administration from Attorney General Eric Holder, Jr., ordered prosecutors to curtail severe penalties for low-level federal drug offenses.